sud03r/graph-partitions/README.md

     foreach partition in Graph
         Identify all the 'external nodes'.
         foreach pair(src, dst) in 'external nodes'
-            traverse from src to dst
-            If a shortest path with more than one edge exists, Create a 'hop edge' that caches this path information. end
+            Find an intra-partition shortest path from src to dst If such a path with more than one edge exists, Create a 'hop edge' that caches this path information. end
     end